microlinkhq/browserless/README.md

 // }
 ```

-It extends from [puppeteer.KnownDevices](https://pptr.dev/api/puppeteer.knowndevices/), adding some missing devices there.
+This method extends the [Puppeteer.KnownDevices](https://pptr.dev/api/puppeteer.knowndevices/) list by adding some missing devices.

 #### options